 MongoDB

-Webman uses mongodb/laravel-mongodb as the MongoDB component by default, which is extracted from the Laravel project and operates the same way as Laravel.
+webman uses mongodb/laravel-mongodb as the default MongoDB component.
+It is extracted from the Laravel project and works the same way as Laravel.

-, you must install the MongoDB extension for php-cli
+You must install the MongoDB extension for php-cli before using mongodb/laravel-mongodb.

 Note